Β-Endorphin: Opioid agonist

 β-Endorphin is an agonist of the opioid receptors; it preferentially binds to the μ-opioid receptor.
 Evidence suggests that it serves as a primary endogenous ligand for the μ-opioid receptor, the same receptor to which the chemicals extracted from opium, such as morphine, derive their analgesic properties. β-Endorphin has the highest binding affinity of any endogenous opioid for the μ-opioid receptor.
 Opioid receptors are a class of G-protein coupled receptors, such that when β-endorphin or another opioid binds, a signaling cascade is induced in the cell.
-Acytelation of the N-terminus of β-endorphin, however, inactivates the neuropeptide, preventing it from binding to its receptor.
+Acetylation of the N-terminus of β-endorphin, however, inactivates the neuropeptide, preventing it from binding to its receptor.
 The opioid receptors are distributed throughout the central nervous system and within the peripheral tissue of neural and non-neural origin.
-They are also located in high concentrations in the Periaqueductal gray, Locus coeruleus, and the Rostral ventromedial medulla.
+They are also located in high concentrations in the periaqueductal gray, locus coeruleus, and the rostral ventromedial medulla.
+In addition to the full-length peptide, brain and pituitary tissue also contain shorter β-endorphin fragments such as β-endorphin(1–27), which can act as a competitive antagonist at μ-opioid receptors and attenuate the analgesic effects of β-endorphin(1–31) in experimental models.

 Voltage-dependent calcium channels (VDCCs) are important membrane proteins that mediate the depolarization of neurons, and play a major role in promoting the release of neurotransmitters.
 When endorphin molecules bind to opioid receptors, G proteins activate and dissociate into their constituent Gα and Gβγ sub-units.
 The Gβγ sub-unit binds to the intracellular loop between the two trans-membrane helices of the VDCC.
 When the sub-unit binds to the voltage-dependent calcium channel, it produces a voltage-dependent block, which inhibits the channel, preventing the flow of calcium ions into the neuron.
 Embedded in the cell membrane is also the G protein-coupled inwardly-rectifying potassium channel.
 When a Gβγ or Gα(GTP) molecule binds to the C-terminus of the potassium channel, it becomes active, and potassium ions are pumped out of the neuron.
 The activation of the potassium channel and subsequent deactivation of the calcium channel causes membrane hyperpolarization.
 This is when there is a change in the membrane's potential, so that it becomes more negative.
-The reduction in calcium ions causes a reduction neurotransmitter release because calcium is essential for this event to occur.
+The reduction in calcium ions causes a reduction of neurotransmitter release because calcium is essential for this event to occur.
 This means that neurotransmitters such as glutamate and substance P cannot be released from the presynaptic terminal of the neurons.
+Substance P is a believed to help sensitize postsynaptic neurons to glutamate, aiding in the transmission of pain signals from periphery nerves to the brain.
 These neurotransmitters are vital in the transmission of pain, and as β-Endorphin reduces the release of these substances, there is a strong analgesic effect.